-For more information regarding these studies, contact Cancer Research and Registry at (601) 984‐1095.
+For more information regarding these studies, contact Cancer Research (601) 984‐1095.

 GOG 263: A randomized phase III clinical trial of adjuvant radiation versus chemoradiation in intermediate risk, stage I/IIA cervical cancer treated with initial radical hysterectomy and pelvic lymphadenectomy